jkloop45/roslyn/PLUGIN_README.md

 - Create a project to use the plugin project (console, class library, whatever)
 - Add a reference to the plugin project
 - Modify the project .csproj file by adding <CscToolPath>*ROSLYN PATH*\Binaries\Debug or Release</CscToolPath> to the first <PropertyGroup>.
 Example: <CscToolPath>D:\roslyn\Binaries\Debug</CscToolPath>
-- In any .cs file (only once though), add an assembly attribute for your compiler plugin attribute you created.
+- In any .cs file (only once per assembly though), add an assembly attribute for your compiler plugin attribute you created.
 Example: If you created MyPlugins.MyCompilerPluginAttribute, you would have an attribute [assembly:MyPlugins.MyCompilerPlugin]

 ### Build/run your project
 - Note that Visual Studio won't use your plugin for autocomplete, and may show errors where there are none.
 To see compiler errors, switch to the Output window.